Thinking about getting a body check? ‘Prevention is better than cure.’

 Reduce healthcare expendituresHealthcare can get expensive, especially for conditions that cannot be covered with insurance.
 A regular body check helps detect diseases either in their early stages or even before they surface.2,7-8 At this point, the possible treatment options cost less and can subsequently reduce the medical expenditures in the longer run.

-A Japanese study found that individuals who received more frequent health checks had a significant reduction in their health checks on four years follow up.9 Additionally, Cancer Research UK found that early stage treatment cost significantly less than a diagnosis at Stage 410 — as illustrated in the graphic below:
+A Japanese study found that individuals who received more frequent health checks had a significant reduction in their health checks on four years follow up.9 Additionally, Cancer Research UK found that early-stage treatment costs significantly less than a diagnosis at Stage 410 — as illustrated in the graphic below:

 Source: Cancer Research UK